 One of my family’s favorite snacks, whether we are at the movies or playing a board game at home, is popcorn.
-It’s the perfect crunchy texture and since it's easy to make with a wide variety of flavors, it's the perfect snack for any time or any place.
-But when your kids are younger, the thought of popcorn pieces getting stuck in their throat and teeth can be concerning.
-It seems like an easy snack, but when can toddlers eat popcorn?
+It’s the perfect crunchy texture and since it's easy to make with a wide variety of flavors, it's the ideal snack for any time or any place.
+But when can toddlers eat popcorn?
+When your kids are younger, the thought of popcorn pieces getting stuck in their throat and teeth can be concerning.

 Pediatrician Dr. Jarret Patton tells Romper in an interview that while there are many obvious choking hazards for children like hot dogs, candy, and gum, even seemingly healthy treats like grapes, nuts, raw veggies, and popcorn can be dangerous for young children.
 “All these foods should be delayed until they turn 4 years old,” explains Patton, “because their ability to chew and swallow foods is better at that age.”
 After your child turns 4, he says these foods become safer to eat.

 Avoiding foods that can easily get stuck in your toddler's mouth is crucial.
-According to the American Academy of Pediatrics (AAP), choking is the leading cause of injury in children, and children under the age of 4 experience the highest rate of food related choking.
+Choking is the leading cause of injury in children, according to the American Academy of Pediatrics (AAP), and children under the age of 4 experience the highest rate of food related choking.
 The New York State Department of Health noted that every five days, one child in the United States will die from choking on some kind of food, and more than 12,000 children end up in hospital emergency rooms each year from food-choking related injuries.

 And while it may seem like an innocent treat, there have been instances in which young children have died from choking on popcorn.
 In 2016, reported CBS 6 News, a 2-year-old toddler, Miranda Grace Lawson, died after choking on a popcorn kernel at her mother’s birthday party.
 She died from complications of brain damage due to a lack of oxygen when the popcorn kernel got stuck in her throat, leaving her unable to breathe.